Jing Jing Luo

 Jing Jing Luo (罗京京 (羅京京, Luó Jīngjīng); born 1953) is a Chinese composer.

 Early life and training

 Jing was born in Beijing.
-She received an undergraduate degree in Shanghai and postgraduate degrees from the New England Conservatory and the State University of New York at Stony Brook.
+She received an undergraduate degree at the Shanghai Conservatory of Music, where she majored in piano performance and composition and studied with Chen Gang and Sang Tong.
+She earned postgraduate degrees from the New England Conservatory and the State University of New York at Stony Brook.

-Luo's fellowships have come from the Asian Council on the Arts, the New York Foundation for the Arts and the Ford and Rockefeller foundations.
+Luo's fellowships have come from the Asian Council on the Arts, the New York Foundation for the Arts, and the Ford and Rockefeller foundations.
 Her work has been distributed and published by Subito Music Corporation.

 In 2014, Luo was included in a concert sponsored by the League of American Orchestras that wished to pair emerging composers with orchestral opportunities.

+Teaching career

+Luo has taught composition at Ashland University (1991-2001), Nazareth College (2002-2003), and the Oberlin Conservatory of Music (2002-2004).

 Selected honors and awards

 Luo has won the following honors and awards: